Why Do I Sweat From My Neck At Night? | Causes & Steps

 Food, Drinks, And Timing

 Stop caffeine and alcohol in the late afternoon.
 Move spicy meals and high-fat dinners earlier.
-If you get night sweats when meals run light, a small protein-rich snack at dusk can smooth glucose dips.
+If you get night sweats when meals run light, especially if you have diabetes or use glucose-lowering medicine, ask your clinician whether a small protein-rich snack at dusk is safe for you.

 Wind-Down Routine